-Where the Group issues a financial guarantee, the fair value of the guarantee (being the transaction price, unless the fair value can otherwise be reliably estimated) is initially recognised as deferred income within liabilities from guarantees.
+Where the Group issues a financial guarantee, the fair value of the financial guarantee contract issued (being the premium received, unless the fair value can otherwise be reliably estimated) is initially recognised as deferred income within liabilities from guarantees.
 Where consideration is received or receivable for the issuance of the guarantee, the consideration is recognised in accordance with the Group's policies applicable to that category of asset.
 Where no such consideration is received or receivable, an immediate expense is recognised in profit or loss on initial recognition of any deferred income.